 Built-in tanks have the fuel filler aft in the boat.
-Some models with oil injection also have fillers for the oil reservoir.

 The fuel tank is equipped with either a shut-off valve or anti-siphon valve.
 The shut-off valve requires you to manually turn the fuel valve, while the anti-siphon valve operates automatically.
 Because gasoline fumes are heavier than air, they will sink to the lowest part of your boat, such as the bilge.
-It is important to always evacuate fumes with the blower before attempting to start engine.
+It is important to always evacuate fumes with the blower before attempting to start the engine.